 There are formal opportunities throughout the year for parents to meet with their child’s class teacher.

 In the Autumn Term parents are invited to meet the new class teacher at an introductory evening early in the term.
 In the Spring Term parents are invited to a formal evening with appointments for an interview with the class teacher.
 In the Summer Term an open evening is held where parents are invited to come to the class with their child to share their work and celebrate their achievements.

-You are also invited to come in and discuss the report with your child’s class teacher at the open evening in the Summer Term.
+Reports are issued twice a year, mid-year and also at the end of the year.
+These will inform you of your child’s attainment and progress across the curriculum.
+You are also invited to come in and discuss the report with your child's class teacher at the open evening in the Summer Term.

 Standard Assessment Tasks (SATs)

 All of our children are assessed by their teachers throughout the school year to ensure that they are making progress.
 However, all schools are required to undertake some national assessments.